How do I assign a graded discussion to an individual student?

 Only the student(s) specified in the discussion details can view the graded discussion.

-When using differentiated assignments with the Gradebook, the graded discussion appears as a column for all students, but grade cells are grayed out for students who are not part of the section.
-Grades cannot be assigned for students who are not part of the section, and graded discussions that are not part of a section are not factored into overall grades.
+When using differentiated assignments with the Gradebook, the graded discussion appears as a column for all students, but grade cells are grayed out for students who have not been included in the discussion.
+Grades cannot be assigned for students who have not been included in the graded discussion, and graded discussions that are not assigned to a student are not factored into overall grades.
 Differentiated assignments are also respected in grading periods.

-On the student grades page, students can only view graded discussions that are part of their specific section.
+On the student grades page, students can only view graded discussions that are assigned to them.